Caddickbrown/SApps/README.md

 A Simple, HTML Based, Journal Entry Generator/Editor - designed to be fully featured in a single page.

 ## Background
 I wanted to start journaling, but I didn't want to use a physical journal.
 I wanted to be able to export my entries to a format that I could use in other applications.
-I also wanted to be able to use it on my phone, so I needed it to be web based.
-I couldn't find anything that fit my needs, so I made my own.
+I also wanted to be able to use it on any computer, even from a USB Drive.

 ## Usage
-1. Download the latest release
+1. Download the latest release.
-2. Open `Journaller vx.0.html` in your browser of choice
+2. Open `Journaller vx.x.html` in your browser of choice.
-3. Fill out the form
+3. Fill out the form.
-4. Choose your export option
+4. Choose your export option.
-5. Enjoy your exported file!
+5. Enjoy your exported file(s)!

 ## Features
-- Date/Titles
+- Date/Titles/Tags
 - Various Export Options
 - Dark/Light Mode
 - Journal Prompts
 - Clean Design
+- 45+ Prompts

 ### Export Options
 - CSV